Gerdome/psda-group-4-assignment-3/README.md

 Praktikum Smart Data Analystics, Assignement 3 in Sommersemester 2020.

 All scripts are provided in the form of Juypter Notebooks.
 Python requirements are listed in requitements.txt.
-Data is *by each notebooks* expected at the relative location ./Csv_data/all.csv.
+Data is *by each notebook* expected at the relative location ./Csv_data/all.csv.

 An overview is given in the presentation slides in this repository as well as listed below.